grantmacken/markup.co.nz/www/_posts/2014-02-07-ux-design-patterns.md

 chonological order
 2. **post listings**:  these will not be seperated out by post-type i.e. articles vs notes vs images but clumped together in one listing. ( TODO )
-3. Article will be shortened
+3. Article will be shortened to 5 block elements
+4. Titles are stored as lowercase  but are transformed via css ```text-transform: capitalize``